fahimnis/Web-Scarping-with-Python/README.md

 # Web-Scraping-with-Python
-Scaping data tables from various website using BeautifulSoup4 and in Jupyter Notebook
+Scaping data tables from various website using BeautifulSoup4 in Jupyter Notebook